See and experience,

 Nowadays the Naantali Church is the only building that remains of the convent.
 The most recent renovation of the church took place in 2011- 2012, led by architect Virpi Tervonen.
 The lighting, interior windows, altar and some of the church textiles were repaired.
 The walls and vaults were cleaned, the vaults were whitewashed and old items were preserved.

 After the Reformation, the convent was closed in 1544, after which the spiritual activities were transferred to the Evangelical Lutheran Church.
-Today, Naantali Church is the only building remaining from the convent times and is the second oldest medieval stone church in Finland after Turku Cathedral.
+Today, Naantali Church is the only building remaining from the convent times and is the second largest medieval stone church in Finland after Turku Cathedral.
 Naantali convent church is a popular tourist attraction, but it also serves as the center of the Naantali parish and as a road church in summer.

 In the St. Bridget’s convent, liturgical songs and tunes set the pace for the day and the year.
 For this reason, the acoustics of the church are excellent and today several concerts are held in the church every year.
 The medieval convent church of Naantali is also the main venue for the Naantali Music Festival.